Eat

 - Mix all the ingredients, except the berries and nuts, in a large bowl.
 Then cover the bowl with cling film and leave it in the fridge for at least four hours or overnight.

-- Serve the pudding in smaller bowls, sprinkling mixed berries and nuts on top.
+- Serve the pudding in bowls of choice, sprinkling mixed berries and nuts on top.

 Do you know how healthy you truly are?
 Bupa health assessments give you a clear overview of your health and a view of any future health risks.
 You'll receive a personal lifestyle action plan with health goals to reach for a happier, healthier you.